sebgnd/SebGND-Photography/README.md

         1. SocialMedia Component
         1. ContactForm Component

-    1. Galleries Page
-        1. GalleryList Component

-    1. Single Gallery Page
+    1. Viewer Page
-        1. ImageList Component

 1. Add UserLayout / AdminLayout

+1. See which implementation is better for gallery preview (list of gallery with thumbnail or list of images representing thumbnails)

 ### BACK-END: